Farahat612/-_-/Task 01 - Code Editor/README.md

 ## Acknowledgment

-This project is Task 01 for the CodeAlpha Internship.
+> This project serves as Task 01 for the `CodeAlpha` Web Dev Internship.

 ## License

-This project is licensed under the [MIT License](LICENSE).
+This project is licensed under the [MIT License](../LICENSE).